El-Sissi wins Egypt's presidential election with 89.6% of the vote and secures third term in office | Politics

 El-Sissi wins Egypt's presidential election with 89.6% of the vote and secures third term in office

-He was considered el-Sissis most credible opposition figure and said that harassment from security agencies against his campaign staff and supporters prevented him from reaching the voter threshold for candidacy.Ahead of the election, el-Sissi vowed to address Egypts ailing economy, without offering specifics.Experts and economists widely agree the current crisis stems from years of mismanagement and lopsided economy, where private firms are squeezed out by state-owned companies.
+He was considered el-Sissis most credible opposition figure and said that harassment from security agencies against his campaign staff and supporters prevented him from reaching the vote threshold for candidacy.In the months prior to the election, el-Sissi vowed to address the countrys ailing economy without offering specifics.Experts and economists widely agree that the current crisis stems from years of mismanagement and lopsided economy where private firms are squeezed out by state-owned companies.

 - Country: